 There are times when a test will contain an infinite loop on error conditions, or there may be reason to escape from the test early without executing the rest of the test.
 A pair of macros support this functionality in Unity.
-The first (TEST_PROTECT) sets up the feature, and handles emergency abort cases.
-TEST_THROW can then be used at any time within the tests to return to the last TEST_PROTECT call.
-This will require a longjmp library to exist for your platform.
+The first ('TEST_PROTECT') sets up the feature, and handles emergency abort cases.
+'TEST_ABORT' can then be used at any time within the tests to return to the last 'TEST_PROTECT' call.

-TEST_PROTECT() Setup and Catch macro TEST_THROW (message) Abort Test macro
+TEST_PROTECT() Setup and Catch macro TEST_ABORT() Abort Test macro